Penguin-Guru/WallpaperChanger/README.md

 ## How to use it:

 This will only work on (more or less) POSIX systems and will probably only work on linux.
 Those are because it currently uses unistd.h and _GNU_SOURCE.
-I have only tested it with Xorg and have only compiled it with GCC.
+I have only tested it with Xorg but it might work with Wayland.

 ### Libraries required:
 - xcb